cadurosar/cadurosar.github.io/index.md

 ## Teaching Experience ##

-<br>`10/2017-` - 2 courses as substitute teacher for TC131E(Pyrat: Algorithms and Programming), 4 courses and organization of the PyRat Challenge for ELU502(Deep Learning), and full participation (7 courses) in ELU616(Artificial Intelligence) at [IMT-Atlantique](http://www.imt-atlantique.fr/fr)
+<br>`10/2017-` - Substitute teacher (6 hours) for TC131E(Pyrat: Algorithms and Programming), 7.5 hours of courses and organization of the PyRat Challenge for ELU502(Deep Learning), and full participation (21 hours) in ELU616(Artificial Intelligence) at [IMT-Atlantique](http://www.imt-atlantique.fr/fr)

 <br>`08/2017` - 3 tutorials for the INF1395(Machine Learning) course at PUC-Rio, concerning  [Theano, Pandas and Perceptron](https://github.com/cadurosar/INF1395).